And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And most of them don't want to talk about it.

-I've coaches, players would be scared to death if their bosses or other players found out what they think about things.
+Coaches, players would be scared to death if their bosses or other players found out what they think about things.

-Let me see if I can put it this way.
+I'm actually wondering, let me see if I can put it this way.

-The impact on everybody is going to be such that sports is no longer going to be an escape.
+If Obama and the Democrats succeed, ultimately where they're going, the impact on everybody is going to be such that sports is no longer going to be an escape.

-It's gonna be caught up in everything.
+It's going to be caught up in everything.

 So I'll work on it for next week, I promise.